 The Ultimate Travel Guide to Malaga, Spain

-There must be something in the air in Malaga, the birthplace of multi-talented artist Pablo Picasso, which inspires art.
+There must be something in the air in Malaga, the birthplace of multi-talented artist Pablo Picasso, inspiring art.
 In recent years an entire district, Soho/Lagunillas, has been rejuvenated and converted into a vast open-air museum of street art with massive murals and sculptures.

-Malaga, the cosmopolitan port city in the south of Spain, is one of the oldest cities in the world and therefore isn’t short of historical sites either, from the castle of Gibralfaro and the adjacent Alcazabar towering over the city to a Roman theatre.
-Add to this 28 new and many older museums with world-renowned collections, lovely parks, an interesting port, tapas tours and great shopping and you’ll want to visit to experience the flair of southern Spain as soon as possible.
+Malaga, the cosmopolitan port city in the south of Spain, is one of the oldest cities globally and therefore isn’t short of historical sites either, from the castle of Gibralfaro and the adjacent Alcazabar towering over the city to a Roman theatre.
+Add to these 28 new and many older museums with world-renowned collections, lovely parks, an interesting port, tapas tours, and great shopping, and you’ll want to visit to experience the flair of southern Spain as soon as possible.